ASE A4 Steering Suspension Practice Test

 Answer B is wrong.
 Both Technician A and B are correct.

 Answer C is correct.
-A sagging or damaged leaf spring causes the vehicle to dog track.
-A broken center bolt or shackle often causes this problem.
+A sagging or damaged leaf spring, broken center bolt, or shackle results in axle offset and changes the thrust angle.
 The trust angle also affects the centering of the steering wheel.

 Answer D is wrong.
 Both Technician A and B are correct.

-37. A technician is unable to balance a tire and has added weights in several places around the rim.
+37. A technician is attempting to balance a wheel on a vehicle with a vibration at highway speeds.
+The wheel will not balance even after adding weights in several places.
 Technician A says to continue adding weights up to 10 ounces.
 Technician B says to dismount the tire from the rim and inspect the inside for liquid or debris.
 Who is correct?

 • A. Technician A